BioIntelligence-Lab/Flower-Medicalsegmentation/README.md

 #### Please follow these steps:

 Obtain the SSL certificate to connect to the federation using the google form provided to you at the workshop.
 Upon submission, you will be able to download the certificate.
+Please keep the certificate in the root directory of this project.

 Clone this repository:
 ```bash